IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/deployment/configure-the-runtime-deployment-of-the-ivi-system.md

                     // Apply the default runtime deployments.
 This deploys all IVI service hosts
                     // implementations in separate processes.
                     useDefaults()
-                    // Deploy the `accountServiceHosts` in the same process. deployServiceHosts(inList(accountServiceHosts))
+                    // Deploy the `accountsServiceHosts` in the same process. deployServiceHosts(inList(accountsServiceHosts))
                         .withProcessName("account")
                 }
             }